data-psl/data-psl.github.io/intensive-week-dhai-2022.md

 Dates and location
 ============================

-Dates: March 28 to April 1.
+Dates: 21-25 November 2022.

 Location: PariSanté Campus (10 rue d’Oradour-sur-Glane à Issy-les-Moulineaux, 92130)

 Pre-register to the Courses
 ============================

-Pre-registration is now closed.
+Pre-register via this [Google Form](https://forms.gle/dmudBpTW3JScMceY9) (priority will go to PSL Master 2 students).

 Courses Content
 ============================

+NOTE: The information below is from the previous Intensive Course - updated course and project details for November 2022 will be available shortly.

 This week-long course will be split into three types of classes: theory, practice and project.
 During the project session, students will work in small groups toward a case study of practical importance.
 The final examination of the course will be a short presentation of the projects.

-_List of Courses:_
+_List of Courses (March 2022):_

 - Course 1: _Quantitative Data Analysis and Cartography_ ([Léa Saint-Raymond](https://u-paris10.academia.edu/LéaSaintRaymond)).
 - Course 2: _Computer Vision for the Humanities_ ([Mathieu Aubry](http://imagine.enpc.fr/~aubrym/)).